SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

 ## How to Generate and Share QR Code for Public Form?

+*Note: Provide a QR code for customers who prefer to submit service inquiries or tech support tickets via a form.
+This allows them to access and submit the form at their convenience.<br><br>

 **Navigate to the section by clicking it.**<br>
 - [Desktop Version](#section1)<br>
 - [Mobile App Version](#section2)<br><br><br>